derekburgess/jaws/README.md

 - The **CLI** is the direct interface for researchers, scripts, and benchmarks.
 - The **MCP server** exposes the same pipeline to any compatible research client or agent.

 MCP is an interface boundary, not the analytical core.
-Agents are optional research collaborators.
-They may propose hypotheses and configure bounded experiments, but scoring and rewards should remain deterministic, inspectable, and reproducible.
-An agent should not receive unrestricted capture privileges, destructive database access, or shell execution merely because it can call the research interface.
+Agents are optional research collaborators: they orient to prior results, propose falsifiable hypotheses, configure bounded experiments, and interpret deterministic observations.
+Scoring and rewards remain deterministic, inspectable, and reproducible.
+Agents operate in a separate sandbox and do not receive unrestricted capture privileges, destructive database access, or shell execution merely because they can call the research interface.

 ## Benchmark principles

 Detector quality is separate from software correctness.
-JAWS evaluates both.
+JAWS evaluates both through a shared benchmark model:

 - **Unit invariants** protect statistical and historical-baseline behavior.
 - **Controlled scenarios** test beaconing, exfiltration, scans, fan-out changes, and benign counterexamples.